Blake's Essential Windows Software

 PeaZip: If 7-zip doesn't work for you because you've encountered some obscure format, PeaZip is the place to look.
 It supports basically every format that you would conceivably (or inconceivably) run into.
 You also might like its interface better than 7-zip.

-Honorable mention goes to Rufus.
+Runner up goes to Rufus.
 It gives you more options than Etcher at the cost of some added complexity.
 I have also run across some images where Rufus works where Etcher fails, so it's handy to have Rufus around even if I use Etcher 99% of the time.

 Macrium Reflect Free: Great for making disk images or transitioning a computer from a traditional harddrive to an SSD.
 The Free edition has all the essentials, and the last SSD transition I did was seamless.
 I highly recommend.